mj221/Website-Project/README.md

 # Website Implementation
- A website project, made for fun using HTML, CSS, and javaScript.
+ A website project, made as a side project using HTML, CSS, and javaScript.

  Relevant javaScript files are available in `js`.
  Relevant image files are available in `images`.